 Getting a group as an archive is technically done via the

 Current operation limits are:

 - A total size of uncompressed files in a group should not exceed 2 GB.

-- Any URL directives related to processing operations are discarded within a group are discarded: only original file versions are added to the output archive
+- Any URL directives related to processing operations are discarded within a group are discarded: only original file versions are added to the output archive.

 The workflow of getting an archived file group is straight-forward:

 :group_uuid— UUID of a file group you want to get as an archive.